Zodiac

 The striking Zodiac complex in Croydon’s London Road is undergoing redevelopment in several phases.
-The first phase, now completed, is an ambitious re-use project that has transformed the neglected commercial floors into 73 low-carbon homes.
+The first phase, now completed, is an ambitious re-use project that has transformed the neglected commercial floors into 73 low-carbon emergency homes.

 The mixed-use complex was designed by London architect William H. Robbins, and constructed in 1964-6 — with at least two phases of later additions.
 It comprises a site-wide lower level car park, three office floors, an eight-storey residential tower, a three-storey nightclub, a restaurant in a former petrol station, and single-storey retail units with basements.
 The offices are thought to have been out of use for around 25 years.

-Rather than demolish, developer Common Projects and architect shedkm repurposed the commercial areas — a carbon emissions saving equivalent to planting 120,000 trees.
+Instead of proposing demolition, developer Common Projects and architect shedkm repurposed the commercial areas — a carbon emissions saving equivalent to planting 120,000 trees.
 The scheme integrates local amenity, courtyards and social spaces, and reimagines the derelict forecourt as a community garden.

 The structure is concrete frame, with in situ concrete beams supporting clay hollow pot floors — changing to waffle slabs in exposed areas.
 The cladding is precast.
 Preliminary work included structural and change-of-use load change assessments, recommendations for repairs to the superstructure and a fire strategy.
+In supporting the main works, we acted as ‘detectives’ — for example, creating ‘heat maps’ showing where openings could be most easily made, and locating the best places to put services and heavy items.
+Adequate access was ensured and the existing cores adapted.

 client